biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 In conclusion, this study has demonstrated the potential of the WildChat dataset for advancing bioinformatics and health science research.
 Through a meticulous filtering process and innovative analysis using sentence-transformers, we successfully identified and examined bioinformatics-related conversations within this vast dataset.
 Our findings highlight the value of leveraging real-world conversational data to explore complex biological topics and assess the capabilities of various models in this domain.

-Our analysis of the filtered dataset and subsequent comparisons with models queried through the DBCLS API have provided valuable insights into the performance of different language models.
+Our analysis of the filtered dataset and subsequent comparisons with models queried through the DBCLS LLM server have provided valuable insights into the performance of different language models.
 These insights not only underscore the strengths and limitations of current models but also pave the way for future improvements in biological reasoning and conversational AI applications.

 The contributions of this work extend beyond the immediate findings.
-By showcasing the effectiveness of the WildChat dataset and the DBCLS model API in bioinformatics, we provide a foundation for further research and development in this area.
+By showcasing the effectiveness of the WildChat dataset and the DBCLS LLM server in bioinformatics, we provide a foundation for further research and development in this area.
 Our approach offers a novel methodology for extracting and analyzing domain-specific information from large-scale conversational data, which can be adapted and applied to various other fields of study.

 Our analysis of the WildChat dataset suggests numerous future studies in conversational AI and bioinformatics, including deeper analysis of the WildChat dataset.
 The potential to refine filtering techniques, enhance language-space analysis, and exploring new model architectures opens possibilities for ongoing research and application.
 Ultimately, this work underscores the importance of integrating advanced AI technologies with domain-specific knowledge to drive innovation and progress in biological and health science research.

 # Acknowledgements

-The computation time for DBCLS Model API is supported by the grants from the JST/NBDC database project.
+The computation time for the DBCLS LLM server is supported by grants from the JST/NBDC database project.

 Huge thanks to the Biohackathon organizers and staff!